AdpictoAdpicto

 The honest answer is "both, selectively."
 The impatient answer:

-• Upgrade to gpt-image-2 for branded work that depends on reference images, for mask-based edits of existing images, and for series/carousel work that needs visual continuity.
+• Reach for gpt-image-2 for branded work that depends on reference images, for mask-based edits of existing images, and for series/carousel work that needs visual continuity.

 • Build routing if you're running more than ~500 images a month across mixed workflows.
 The engineering cost is real but the quality and cost gains stack.